NeekPizza/image-upload/README.md

 ### Start the front end

-To start the server, run `npm start` while in the `client` directory.
+To start the React application, run `npm start` while in the `client` directory.

 # Back End